phoenix-rtos/phoenix-rtos-doc/utils/psh-applets/cat.md

-# cat
+# Cat

 The `cat` utility provided as a `psh` applet can be used to concatenate files and print their content to standard output.

 ---